dar96shan/git-demo/README.md

 # git-demo
-This is my first Git repository
+This is my first Git repository.
+Author - Darshan Krishna